One Scientist and an Ever-Expanding Mentoring Network

 Morledge-Hampton taught Stevison how to do this data analysis, which involves a lot of computer programming.
 But his mentorship and that of other lab members didn’t end there.
 “There were no hard boundaries on what we were willing to help him with,” says Morledge-Hampton.
 They not only helped him learn the subject matter but inspired a greater interest in it.
 “I’ve just felt very supported and comfortable and also pushed to grow as a scientist,” says Stevison.

 Bohm and Stevison found that some transcription factors have a strong correlation with DNA damage.
 That project has since led to many others.
-Now, as a first-year graduate student, Stevison plans to study why some transcription factors correlate with more DNA damage than others.
+Now, as a first-year PhD student in molecular biosciences at WSU Pullman, Stevison plans to study why some transcription factors correlate with more DNA damage than others.
+He is doing so with the support of the Weinberg Fellowship, which is awarded to a first-year molecular biosciences PhD student and covers one year of tuition and the graduate stipend.

 As he was being mentored, Stevison was also doing mentoring himself — as an undergraduate peer mentor, as a College of Veterinary Medicine promoter, and as an Honors College ambassador.
 He makes intimidating activities, such as doing research as a first year, less so.
 And he makes himself relatable.
 “Mentoring with compassion and friendship first is really, really valuable,” he says.